Richard Whittington: Career

 Whittington became a successful merchant, dealing in valuable imports such as silks and velvets, both luxury fabrics, much of which he sold to royalty and nobility from about 1388.
 There is indirect evidence that he was also a major exporter to Europe of much-sought-after English woollen cloth such as broadcloth.
 From 1392 to 1394, he sold goods to King Richard II worth £3,500.
 He also began money-lending in 1388, preferring this to outward shows of wealth such as buying property.
 By 1397, he was lending large sums of money to the king.

 In 1384, Whittington had become a Councilman of the City of London.
-In 1392, he was one of the City's delegation to the king at Nottingham at which the king seized the City of London's lands because of alleged misgovernment.
+In 1392, he was one of the City's delegation to the king at Nottingham Castle after the Fleet Street riot, at which the king seized the City of London's lands because of alleged misgovernment.
 By 1393, he had become an alderman and was appointed Sheriff of the City of London by the incumbent mayor, William Staundone, as well as becoming a member of the Worshipful Company of Mercers.
 Two days after the death of Adam Bamme in June 1397, Whittington was imposed on the City by the king as his replacement as Lord Mayor of London.
 Within days, Whittington had negotiated with the king a deal in which the City bought back its liberties for £10,000.
 He was formally elected as mayor by a grateful populace on 13 October 1397.

 The deposition of King Richard II in 1399 did not affect Whittington and it is thought that he merely acquiesced in the coup led by Bolingbroke, later King Henry IV, whom Whittington had long supplied with merchandise.
 He also lent the new king substantial amounts of money.
 He was elected mayor again in 1406 and 1419, and during 1407 served as mayor of The Staple at Calais, representing that town's merchants.
 In 1416 he became a member of parliament for the City of London.
 He was also influential with King Henry V, Henry IV's son and successor, to whom he lent large amounts of money and for whom he served on several Royal Commissions of oyer and terminer; for example, Henry V employed him to supervise the expenditure to complete Westminster Abbey.
 Despite being a moneylender himself, he was sufficiently trusted and respected to sit as a judge in usury trials in 1421.
 Whittington also collected revenues and import duties.
 A long dispute with the Worshipful Company of Brewers over standard prices and measures of ale was won by Whittington.